 What Is A Good GMAT Score?

-Each business school has a different policy for considering the GMAT in applications.
-So what GMAT score should you aim for?
+Each business school has a different policy for considering the GMAT in applications with MBA class average GMAT scores reaching over 730.
+So what is a good GMAT score?

 Each business school has a different policy for considering the GMAT in applications.
-Some will have minimum scores, others will require a minimum score in both the verbal and quantitative sections.
+Some will have minimum GMAT scores, others will require a minimum score in both the verbal and quantitative sections of the GMAT

 How do business schools view the GMAT?